EFCC arrests 89 ‘Yahoo-Boys’ in Ibadan night club – The Sun Nigeria

 Oluseye Ojo, Ibadan

-Eighty-nine suspected internet fraudsters have been arrested by the Economic and Financial Crimes Commission (EFCC), Ibadan zonal office, at popular nightclub Club 360 located on the Akala Expressway, Oluyole Extension in Ibadan, the Oyo State capital.
+The Economic and Financial Crimes Commission (EFCC), Ibadan zonal office has arrested 89 suspected internet fraudsters in a popular Club located on the Akala Expressway, Oluyole Extension in Ibadan, the Oyo State capital.

-Acting Head, EFCC Media and Publicity, Tony Orilade, in a statement made available to reporters in Ibadan on Monday, said the late-night operation was carried out by the anti-graft agency after a series of discreet surveillance on the nature of activities in the nightclub.
+Acting Head, Media and Publicity, EFCC, Tony Orilade, in a statement made available to journalists in Ibadan, yesterday ,said the late night operation was carried out by the anti-graft agency after series of discreet surveillance on the nature of activities in the nightclub.

 Orilade alleged that the intelligence gathered prior to the raid revealed that the club was purportedly notorious for harbouring suspected internet fraudsters.